Santoshi Mata

 Santoshi Mata (संतोषी माता) or Santoshi Maa (संतोषी माँ) is a Hindu goddess, who is venerated as "the Mother of Satisfaction", the meaning of her name.
 Santoshi Mata is particularly worshipped by women of North India and Nepal.
-A vrata (ritual fast) called the Santoshi Maa vrata performed by women on 16 consecutive Fridays wins the goddess' favour.
+A vrata (ritual fast) called the Santoshi Maa vrata is performed by women on 16 consecutive Fridays to win the goddess' favour.

-Santoshi Mata emerged as a goddess in the early 1960s.
-Her prayer initially spread through word of mouth, vrata-pamphlet literature, and poster art.
+Santoshi Maa's prayers initially spread through word of mouth, vrata-pamphlet literature, and poster art.
 Her vrata was gaining popularity with North Indian women.
-However, it was the 1975 Bollywood film Jai Santoshi Maa ("Victory to Santoshi Maa")—narrating the story of the goddess and her ardent devotee Satyavati—which propelled this then little-known "new" goddess to the heights of devotional fervour.
+However, it was the 1975 Bollywood film Jai Santoshi Maa ("Victory to Santoshi Maa")—narrating the story of the goddess and her ardent devotee Satyavati—which propelled this then little-known goddess to the heights of devotional fervour.
 With the rising popularity of the film, Santoshi Mata entered the pan-Indian Hindu pantheon and her images and shrines were incorporated in Hindu temples.
-The film portrayed the goddess to be the daughter of the popular Hindu god Ganesha and related her to the Raksha Bandhan festival, however, it had no basis in Hindu scriptures.
+The film portrayed the goddess to be the daughter of the popular Hindu god Ganesha and related her to the Raksha Bandhan festival.
+She maybe considered as a deity and Kuladevi of some people in Rajasthan according to some people on media platforms.

 Historical development

-The 1975 film Jai Santoshi Maa elevated Santoshi Mata, a little-known "new" goddess to the pan-Indian Hindu pantheon.
+The 1975 film Jai Santoshi Maa elevated Santoshi Mata, a little-known goddess to the pan-Indian Hindu pantheon.
 The screenings of the film were accompanied by religious rituals by the audience.
-Some of the audience entered the theatre barefoot, as in a Hindu temple, and small shrines and temples dedicated to the goddess, started springing up all over North India.
+Some of the audience entered the theatre barefoot, as in a Hindu temple, and small shrines and temples dedicated to the goddess, started gaining popularity all over North India.
 The film attained cult status and years after its release, special matinee Friday screenings were organized for women, who observed the goddess' Friday vrata (ritual fast) and engaged in her worship.
-The success of this low-budget film and media reports of the "sudden emergence of a modern celluloid goddess" resulted in scholarly interest in Santoshi Mata.
+The success of this low-budget film and media reports of the "sudden emergence of a celluloid goddess resulted in scholarly interest in Santoshi Mata.